The Long tail of IoT

 We have all heard of the concept from Chris Anderson’s book ‘The Long Tail’, as it was applied to websites- the hypothesis being a majority of individuals visit only a few sites regularly and that the vast majority of sites appeal to smaller number of specialized audiences - at least my summary interpretation of it 🙂

 There are parallels to be drawn between that concept and what we are seeing in .
 As pointed out in the prior article ‘Is IoT a viable market?’ the success of POC / pilots has been limited.
 More interestingly, if one was to map out these use cases one is likely to see a similar distribution of use cases (of course this will vary by consumer vs industrial or a particular company’s domain expertise).
-With a few proven markets dominating the landscape and then a very long tail of uses that use sensor data...
+With a few proven markets dominating the landscape and then a very long tail of uses that use data...

 In my own analysis, the markets / segments that tend to be on the left side of the ‘skewed histogram' are the uses from existing enterprise, commercial or industrial applications and legacy market segments.
 What characterises these segments is that there is no need to conduct pilots to proven the value.
 There is Documented ROI and scores of customers who have been paying for thee solutions for years or even decades.
 Enterprise Asset Management is a good example where factory owners have been tracking the lifecycle of their assets.